defihuntersdao-club/www-ddao-api/htdocs/cache/readme.txt

-dir for wallet cache info
+tmp dir for wallet processing